Preferred Shares of Stock Fraud Lawyers

-- Shareholders can convert these preferred shares into a specified number of common stock shares.
+- Convertible Shares -Shareholders can convert these preferred shares into a specified number of common stock shares.

-- These preferred shares can receive higher-than-average dividend payments if the company enjoys a larger-than-expected profit.
+- Participating Preferred Stock -These preferred shares can receive higher-than-average dividend payments if the company enjoys a larger-than-expected profit.

-- Non-cumulative.
+- Non-Cumulative Preferred Stock.
 Holders of non-cumulative preferred shares won’t receive payments for skipped dividends.

 The price of preferred shares generally fluctuates less than common shares since they have fixed dividend payments.
 However, preferred stock investors are definitely not immune from losses.
-Investors who typically have preferred shares in a company are institutions, since they can enjoy certain tax advantages.
+Investors who typically have preferred shares in a company are institutions and they enjoy certain tax advantages.
 Institutions often buy preferred shares in bulk, raising large amounts of capital.